wirshingh/mitos-hydra-loop/README.md

 echo + `date` job $JOB_NAME started in $QUEUE with jobID=$JOB_ID on $HOSTNAME echo + NSLOTS = $NSLOTS
 #
-mkdir -p mitos_All_results

 # Set path to directory with assembled mitochondrial contigs
 SAMPLEDIR_MTCONTIG="full path to assembled mt contigs.
 Must end in .fasta"

-# Set path to base project directory
+# Set path to base project directory.
+This is where the results will be
 SAMPLEDIR_BASE="full path the base project directory.
 Output files will be here"

+# Create directory for results
+mkdir -p ${SAMPLEDIR_BASE}/mitos_All_results

 #
 for GETSAMPLENAME in ${SAMPLEDIR_MTCONTIG}/*.fasta do